deco3500-2017/Team-Unfit/README.md

 ## Features

-There are two main features our team will be focus on: Challenge and The Searching Function
+There are three main features our team will be focus on: Challenge, Workout and The Searching Function

 ### Search Friends Function